7 Key Cardiac Nurse Interview Questions to Ask

 • What are your favorite and least favorite aspects of being a cardiac nurse?

-2. Tell me about a time that you had to make a quick decision during a patient emergency.
+2. Tell me about a time that you had to respond quickly to a cardiac emergency, like a sudden arrhythmia event.

-When caring for cardiac patients, emergencies can happen at any time.
-A candidate’s answer to this question can show you how they’d react in high-stakes situations and whether they can maintain composure to prioritize patient safety.
+When caring for vulnerable cardiac patients, emergencies often arise with little or no notice.
+A candidate’s answer to this question can reveal their ability to use proper nursing judgment to navigate high-stakes situations and whether they can maintain composure to prioritize patient safety.

 What to listen for: